-Second semester for grades 11-12.
+Yearlong course for grades 11-12.

+1.0 credit

+Offered in alternate years: Offered 2023-2024

 Literature Courses

 234 LITERATURE OF THE BIBLE.
 The artistic dimension of the Bible is emphasized through careful study of various types of literature found in it, including narrative, poetry, wisdom literature, gospels, and epistles.
 The course will focus on themes that flow throughout the Bible including: community & relationships, living with the unknown, grief and brokenness, reconciliation, remembrance and celebration, and sending (missio dei).
 Students will be analyzing the text along with art and music inspired by the text.

+One semester for grades 11-12.

-229 THEMES IN LITERATURE.
+0.5 credit Offered in alternate years: Offered 2023-2024 229 THEMES IN LITERATURE.
 The literature studied is organized around themes of high interest to students.
 Themes include death, love, courage, and friendship.

-- \230 BRITISH LITERATURE.
+One semester for grades 11-12.
+230 BRITISH LITERATURE.
 Students study the major authors of the principal literary periods from Beowulf to 20th century poetry such as Shakespeare and Romanticism, and become aware of recurring themes that link students of today with people of all times.
+One semester for grades 11-12.